2021 Best Health Professions Colleges for Non-Traditional Students in New Mexico

 New Mexico Highlands University has taken the #1 spot in this year's health professions ranking for non-traditional students.
 Located in the town of Las Vegas, New Mexico Highlands University is a public college with a small student population.
 New Mexico Highlands University also took the #3 spot in our Best Colleges for Health Professions in New Mexico rankings.

 University of New Mexico - Main Campus earned the #2 spot in our 2021 rankings.
-Located in the city of Albuquerque, UNM is a public school with a fairly large student population.
+Located in the city of Albuquerque, UNM is a public college with a fairly large student population.
 UNM also made our Best Colleges for Health Professions in New Mexico list, coming in at #2.

 The school has a low student loan default rate of 2.6%.
 There are approximately 8,254 students at UNM that take at least one class online.
 About 7,459 of the students at UNM are attending part time.

 The school has a low student loan default rate of 3.0%.
 2,997 of ENMU - Main Campus students are exclusively distance learners.
-2,621 students are part time.
+2,621 of ENMU - Main Campus students are attending part time.

 New Mexico State University - Main Campus comes in at #4 in this year's ranking.
-NMSU Main Campus is a large public school located in the midsize suburb of Las Cruces.
+NMSU Main Campus is a fairly large public school located in the midsize suburb of Las Cruces.
 NMSU Main Campus also took the #4 spot in our Best Colleges for Health Professions in New Mexico rankings.

 The Integrated Postsecondary Education Data System (IPEDS) from the National Center for Education Statistics (NCES), a branch of the U.S. Department of Education (DOE) serves as the core of the rest of our data about colleges.